redislabs-training/ru201/README.md

 }
 ```

-Remember not to commit your copy of this file to your fork of this repo if it contains sensitive credentials.
+Remember: don't commit your copy of this file to your fork of this repo if it contains sensitive credentials.

 ## Running